jonathanbutler7/dashboard/README.md

 # What is this project?

-This project was a take home coding challenge:
+[This project](https://serene-savannah-58732.herokuapp.com/) was a take home coding challenge:

-**Build a dashboard to display messages from a server.**
+**Build a dashboard to display messages from a server that appear every two seconds.**

 The requirements were:
 1. Display the messages